X

 • Without Prejudice

-Occasionally claims may be paid which the underwriter feels are not actually covered by the policy.
+Occasionally, claims may be paid that the underwriter feels are not actually covered by the policy.
 Such payments are “without prejudice” and are not to be treated as a precedent for future similar claims.